MATHS 3021 - Capstone Project in Mathematical Sciences III

 - encouraged and valued in all aspects of learning

-Required ResourcesAll resources will be provided by the lecturers.
+Required ResourcesAll resources will be provided by the lecturer.

 Learning & Teaching Activities

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Weekly meetings (inc. initial lecture): 12 hours
+The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Lectures and workshops: 36 hours.

 Total: 156 hours